Skip to content

 Warning

-In the latest billing adjustment of TrueWatch, the larger value between "count/100" and the PV count will be taken as the daily billing data.
+In the latest billing adjustment of TrueWatch, the larger value between "count/100" and PV will be taken as the daily billing data;

-Whether it's an SPA (Single Page Application) or MPA (Multi-Page Application), each user visit to a page (including refresh or re-entry) counts as 1 PV.
+Whether it is SPA (Single Page Application) or MPA (Multi Page Application), each page visit (including refresh or re-entry) counts as 1 PV.

 Session Replay

-Counts the number of Sessions with actual session replay data.
-Generally, it is derived by counting the number of session_id with has_replay:true in the Session data (per thousand Sessions /day).
+Counts the number of Sessions with actual Session Replay data.
+Generally, it is derived by counting the number of session_id with has_replay:true in Session data (per thousand Sessions/day).

 Billing Notes

-• If there are excessively long active Sessions, the Session will be split into multiple entries for billing based on time_spent.
+• If there is an overly active Session, the Session will be split into multiple entries based on time_spent for billing.

 • If Session time_spent is less than the above 4 hours, it is still counted as 1 Session.